Laser pointer: Hong Kong

 Laser pointers are not illegal in Hong Kong but air navigation rules state that it is an offense to exhibit "any light" bright enough to endanger aircraft taking off or landing.

-During the 2019–20 Hong Kong protests, laser pointers are being used by protesters to confuse police officers and scramble facial recognition cameras.
+During the 2019–20 Hong Kong protests, laser pointers were used by protesters to confuse police officers and scramble facial recognition cameras.
 On August 6, 5 off-duty police officers arrested Baptist University student union president Keith Fong Chung-yin after he purchased 10 laser pointers in Sham Shui Po for possession of "offensive weapons".
 Fong said he would use the pointers for stargazing, but police described them as “laser guns” whose beams could cause eye injuries.
 In defence of the arrest, police said that under Hong Kong law the pointers can be deemed “weapons” if they are used in or intended for use in an attack.
 The incident led to a public outcry.
 Human rights activist Icarus Wong Ho-yin said that going by the police explanation, “a kitchen worker who buys a few knives can be arrested for being in possession of offensive weapons”.
 Democratic Party lawmaker and lawyer James To Kun-sun criticized the police for abuse of power.
 Hundreds of protesters gathered outside the dome of Hong Kong's Space Museum to put on a “laser show” to denounce police's claims that these laser pointers were offensive weapons.
 Fong was released unconditionally two days later.